 - High School Graduation where English is the primary language of instruction OR,

 - Post-secondary courses where English is the primary language of instruction

 Workload Expectations and Time Commitment

-Learners should expect to spend approximately 25 hours completing the activities and assessments for each course in the program, all of which are built around a series of three 2-week modules.
+Learners should expect to spend approximately 25 hours completing the activities and assessments for each course in the program, all of which are 6 weeks in length..
 On average, this translates to approximately 4 hours per week per course.
-Each course module is designed to be completed asynchronously to provide maximum flexibility to learners worldwide.
+Each course topic is designed to be completed asynchronously to provide maximum flexibility to learners worldwide.